 Did Rumsey build another steamboat?

 Yes, in England.
 It was called The Columbian Maid, another jet boat.
 We don’t know too much about it, but if it had the engine pump shown in Rumsey’s 1790 patent, it would have been complicated and difficult to make, and Rumsey died in December of 1792, before it could be finished.
 The Gentleman’s Magazine reported that it ran on the Thames the following February, and made four knots.
-But nothing more is known of what became of it; likely it was simply sold by Rumsey’s partners, perhaps just for scrap metal.
+But nothing more is known of what became of it; likely it was simply sold off by Rumsey’s partners and creditors, perhaps just for scrap metal.